Premises registered under the Public Health and Wellbeing Act 2008

 In addition to the building and planning requirements, rooming house operators are also required to:

-- Comply with the Minimum Standards regulated by Consumer Affairs Victoria.
+- Comply with the Rooming house - minimum standards - Consumer Affairs Victoria

 - Possess a rooming house operator’s licence from the Business Licensing Authority.
 Once licenced, the operator will be listed on the Public Register.